 To utilize the customs easement, the Statement on Origin (incl.
 REXnumber of registered exporter if goods value exceed €6000) needs to be

 Customs tariff number (HS code) of the goods

 Description of goods

 Concise description of the goods in the local language allowing the correct classification of tariff number.
 Including gross/net weight and number/type of packaging

-Agree on delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for the customs clearance and associated costs
+Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organising customs clearance and associated costs.

-UK import procedure: Full Declaration or CFSP Easement
+UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)

 Full UK import declarations will be required from 1st January 2022.
 For this procedure, the UK Entry Number (ENO) must be available prior to the EU departure.
 An exception is granted when the UK importer has its own CFSP authorization.*